Cape Range National Park

 Mangrove Bay - This sanctuary zone area includes a bird hide which overlooks a lagoon area.
 A variety of birds roost in the lagoon at high tide and many feed on small fish and other marine life in the shallow waters.
 Closer inspection may reveal an osprey or brahminy kite perched above surveying the coastline.
 During the summer months many migratory birds can be observed in the area.

-Milyering Visitor Centre - Milyering, the National Park Visitor Centre, is 52km from Exmouth.
+Milyering Discovery Centre - Milyering, the Cape Range National Park's visitor centre, is 52km from Exmouth.
 Here interpretive displays, audio-visual facilities and a library containing a wealth of information on the National and Marine Parks are on hand to help visitors appreciate the natural environment.
 National Park rangers are also on site to assist with enquiries.

 Yardie is the only gorge in the area with permanent water, however, this is salt water fed from the ocean.
 This interesting ecosystem has mangrove areas that provide roosting sites for many bird species, while the sheltered waters are a sanctuary for many marine animals.